lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 Obligations
 ===========
-Obligations are used to enforce buisness requirements (such as registering a device) during an authorization flow before permitting access.
+Obligations are used to enforce business requirements (such as registering a device) during an authorization flow before permitting access.